pprados/virtual-dataframe/README.md

 Then, it is possible to write one code, and use it in differents environnements and frameworks.

 This project is essentially a back-port of *Dask+Cudf* to others frameworks.
+We try to normalize the API of all frameworks.

 To reduce the confusion, you must use the classes `VDataFrame` and `VSeries` (The prefix `V` is for *Virtual*).
 These classes propose the methods `.to_pandas()` and `.compute()` for each version, but are the *real* classes